AAX Token Market Cap Reaches $3.98 Million (AAB)

 According to CryptoCompare, “Launched in November 2019, AAX is the world's first cryptocurrency exchange to be powered by LSEG Technology's Millennium Exchange – the same matching engine that powers London Stock Exchange.
 It is also the first of its kind to have joined the London Stock Exchange Group's (LSEG) Partner Platform.
 More than a token, AAB is an integral part of AAX, providing special benefits to users, and a means to be part of the growth of the exchange.
 It is built to serve as a bridge between digital and traditional assets, retail and professional traders, takers and market makers, the exchange and its partners, and it will be deeply integrated with AAX’s upcoming product expansion. “

-It is usually not possible to buy alternative cryptocurrencies such as AAX Token directly using US dollars.
-Investors seeking to trade AAX Token should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy AAX Token using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as AAX Token directly using US dollars.
+Investors seeking to trade AAX Token should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy AAX Token using one of the aforementioned exchanges.

 Receive News & Updates for AAX Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AAX Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.